-6. Notice of hearings
+5. Notice of hearings

-- (1) Save in very urgent cases, at least 14 days' notice of the hearing before the Interim Orders Committee shall be given by the Association to the parties. - (2) The notice shall specify: - (a) the date, time and place fixed for the hearing of the application for an interim order; - (b) the basis on which the application is made, and (to the extent to which it has not already been provided) the evidence in support; - (c) the relevant person's right to attend the hearing and be represented; - (d) the power of the Interim Orders Committee to proceed in the absence of the relevant person; and - (e) a summary of the powers of the Interim Orders Committee. - (3) For the avoidance of doubt, the information and notifications specified in regulation 6(2) above may be provided at different times and supplemented as necessary from time to time. - (4) Save in very urgent cases, the relevant person shall give the Association and the Interim Orders Committee at least 7 days' advance notice of whether he intends to attend the hearing, of any statement of defence to the application, and of any evidence on which he wishes to rely. - (5) The Interim Orders Committee may proceed to hear the application for an interim order on whatever terms as to notice that it considers appropriate in all the circumstances.
-In the event that, for reasons of urgency, notice of the hearing under regulation 6(1) or documents under regulations 6(2) or 6(4) have been provided to the relevant person or to the Association at short notice or there has been whole or partial non-compliance with the provisions of these regulations, the Interim Orders Committee shall consider at the outset the appropriateness of short notice, the degree of urgency and whether prejudice has been caused to any party.
-If satisfied that it is necessary in the public interest to do so, it may order that the hearing proceed, or that it be adjourned for such period and subject to such directions as it sees fit
+- (1) Save in very urgent cases, at least 14 days' notice of the hearing before the Interim Orders Committee shall be given by the Association to the parties. - (2) The notice shall specify: - (a) the date, time and place fixed for the hearing of the application for an interim order; - (b) the basis on which the application is made, and (to the extent to which it has not already been provided) the evidence in support; - (c) the relevant person's right to attend the hearing and be represented; - (d) the power of the Interim Orders Committee to proceed in the absence of the relevant person; and - (e) a summary of the powers of the Interim Orders Committee. - (3) For the avoidance of doubt, the information and notifications specified in regulation 5(2) above may be provided at different times and supplemented as necessary from time to time. - (4) Save in very urgent cases, the relevant person shall give the Association and the Interim Orders Committee at least 7 days' advance notice of whether he intends to attend the hearing, of any statement of defence to the application, and of any evidence on which he wishes to rely. - (5) The Interim Orders Committee may proceed to hear the application for an interim order on whatever terms as to notice that it considers appropriate in all the circumstances.
+In the event that, for reasons of urgency, notice of the hearing under regulation 5(1) or documents under regulations 5(2) or 5(4) have been provided to the relevant person or to the Association at short notice or there has been whole or partial non-compliance with the provisions of these regulations, the Interim Orders Committee shall consider at the outset the appropriateness of short notice, the degree of urgency and whether prejudice has been caused to any party.
+If satisfied that it is necessary in the public interest to do so, it may order that the hearing proceed, or that it be adjourned for such period and subject to such directions as it sees fit - (6) Where the relevant person fails to attend a hearing, the application may be heard in his absence provided the Interim Orders Committee is satisfied that appropriate notice of the hearing has been given in accordance with regulation 5(1) or 5(5) above.

-7. Publicity and open hearings
+6. Publicity and open hearings